ipfs/ipfs-docs/docs/concepts/case-study-audius.md

 - [`ipfs-http-client`](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client)
   - _Creator node is a Node.js-based service and heavily uses this client to interact with dedicated IPFS nodes_

-For streaming, the Audius team uses HTTP Livestreaming (HLS) on top of the IPFS core implementation.
+For streaming, the Audius team uses HTTP Live Streaming (HLS) on top of the IPFS core implementation.
 The client pre-fetches the segments as the listener streams them using HLS.

 ## Audius + IPFS: the future